sachiket/LLD/README.md

 #### **System Design Questions**
 - "Design a movie booking system like BookMyShow"
+- "Design a food delivery system like Swiggy/Zomato"
 - "Design a messaging system like WhatsApp"
 - "Design a parking lot management system"
 - "Design an elevator control system"